graphiti-api/graphiti/docs/upgrading.md

 - If you inspect the model before saving, the attributes callbacks run at inspection time (in your controller, outside the save transaction).
 On the plain `save` path they run inside the transaction, at the same point as 1.x.
 - Writable guards judge persisted state: a guard asking for the model gets a fresh build/find, never the current request's unsaved changes.
 A payload cannot influence its own authorization.
 - Sideposted child models are still built and assigned during save, and `data` exposes the pre-assigned root model only.
+- The 1.x runtime warning fires when a hook mutates the hash, which is all it can detect.
+A hook that only reads it (e.g. Rails.logger.info `attributes[:name]`) gets no warning and now reads the model instead.
+On ActiveRecord `model[:name]` still answers, but hash-only calls like `attributes.key?`, `dig` or `except` raise.

 </details>